Hoskins, Segura help Phillies defeat Mets | Sports-Games

 Mets left-hander Steven Matz lasted only 4 1/3 innings and gave up six runs and five hits.
 Matz (0-4) struck out five and walked three.
 The Phillies jumped out to a 1-0 lead in the second inning when Segura lined a solo homer into the seats in left field.
 The home run extended Segura's hitting streak to six straight.

-Nola allowed three hits through the first five innings.
-Smith's double was the only extra base hit through five for New York.
-In the fifth, the Phillies loaded the bases with no outs and Scott Kingery flied out to right.
+Smith's double was the Mets' only extra base hit off Nola.
+In the fifth, the Phillies loaded the bases with no outs before Scott Kingery flied out to right.
 Andrew McCutchen then walked, allowing Gregorius to score for a 2-0 advantage.
-Hoskins followed with a bases-clearing double to right center for a 5-0 lead.
+Hoskins followed with a bases-clearing double to right-center for a 5-0 lead.

-Bryce Harper added an RBI double off the wall in right for a 6-0 lead.
+Bryce Harper followed with an RBI double off the wall in right for a 6-0 lead.
 Phillies reliever Ramon Rosso entered the game in the eighth and Luis Guillorme singled to left.
-Tomas Nido grounded into a double play and Brandon Nimmo then struck out looking.
+But Tomas Nido grounded into a double play and Brandon Nimmo then struck out looking to end the inning.

-Rosso also worked the ninth and opened by facing Michael Conforto, who singled to center for a 12-game hit streak.
+Michael Conforto led off the ninth with a single off Rosso to extend his hitting streak to 12 games.
 J.D.
 Davis flied out to right on the first pitch and Smith followed by lofting a two-run homer to cut the lead to 6-2.
 Pete Alonso struck out swinging and Robinson Cano flied out to left to end the game.

 --Field Level Media